Traditionally, engagement rings are given by a man to his fiancée when he asks her to take his hand in marriage.

 In 1477 in Vienna, the Archduke Maximillian of Austria gave Mary of Burgundy a betrothal ring on their engagement.
 This is widely seen as the model for all future engagement rings, as others in the royal court were influenced to do the same.
 As the wealthy travelled, the tradition of engagement rings quickly spread around Europe.

 Since the turn of the century, the culture of engagement has evolved significantly, partly because of the recent reforms of marriage laws regarding same-sex marriage.
-As the history of engagement has been determined by the relationship between a man and a woman, it will be interesting to see if new traditions emerge between same-sex couples.
-Generally, most marriages are now love matches rather than arranged pairings, which means that there are two types of proposal: the surprise proposal and the planned proposal.
-A trend that is just emerging is based on the fact that every relationship is different – withcustom engagement ringsandbespoke wedding ringsthat capture the uniqueness of their relationship becoming more and more popular.
+Generally, most marriages are now love matches rather than arranged pairings, which means that there are two types of proposal: the surprise proposal and the planned proposal – a trend that has emerged on the premise that every relationship is different.

 In recent decades, engagement rings are seen as statements of individuality and partnership that are worn by both genders.
 Both wedding rings and engagement rings are now wedding staples, not just in Western countries, but in any country where couples want an outward token of their love–and some more sparkle in their wardrobe

 If you’re looking for some jewellery inspiration, why not take a look at our full collection?
 Whether you’re after a necklace or some diamond earrings, we’ve got you covered.
 We also have a vast range of engagement and wedding rings.